Reviews You Can Rely On

 Awkward hood closure

-The Western Mountaineering MegaLite performs exceptionally in every way, earning the top spot as our favorite all-around option tested.
-Like other ultra-premium bags with down insulation, it offers an outstanding warmth-to-weight ratio in a bag that packs down extremely small.
-But, unlike other ultra-premium down bags we tested, it also features spacious interior dimensions that provide superior comfort no matter your sleep style.
+Like other ultra-premium bags with down insulation, the Western Mountaineering MegaLite offers maximum warmth with minimal weight in a bag that effortlessly packs down to 6.6 liters.
+But, unlike other ultra-premium down bags we tested, it features a spacious interior that provides superior comfort no matter your sleep style.
 “I'm a lifelong side sleeper, and I found plenty of room to roll over in this bag,” our lead tester Ian McEleney said.
-If you don't need quite as much warmth, but weight and packed size are a priority, consider the more snug-fitting Feathered Friends Hummingbird 30.
-For virtually any overnight backcountry activity, the MegaLite is an excellent choice.
-But on particularly cold nights, its slightly heavier sibling, the Western Mountaineering UltraLite, is even a bit warmer, earning a perfect 10 in our warmth tests.
+If you don't need quite as much warmth, but weight and packed size are a priority, consider the more snug-fitting Feathered Friends Hummingbird 30, which we measured to be about 8 ounces less and 5.5 liters.
+But, for virtually any overnight backcountry activity, the MegaLite is an excellent choice.

 SPECIFICATIONS